FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Experiments

 \subsubsection{Implementation Details}

 All LLM trading agents are deployed using GPT-4o~\cite{gpt4O} with a temperature setting of 0.7.
-All models are evaluated under the Position-Aware Trading Task formally defined in Sec.~\ref{sec:task}, ensuring profits and risks are calculated with explicit holding dynamics.
-Training covered Jan 2024–Feb 2025; testing spanned Mar–Apr 2025, coinciding with the U.S. election and other major macro events, which makes it a representative and challenging evaluation period.
+All models are evaluated under the position-aware trading task formally defined in Sec.~\ref{sec:task}, ensuring profits and risks are calculated with explicit holding dynamics.
+Training covered Jan 2024–Feb 2025; testing spanned Mar–Sep 2025, covering the U.S. election period and other major macroeconomic events, making it a representative and challenging evaluation setting.